 While this is technically a visa requirement, you will also need to take an English proficiency test.
 This visa requirement is also known as a secure English language test (SELT) – read our guide here for more information.

 Depending on the subject of your choice, you may have to take additional tests.
 For prospective medical students, you will have to take either the UCAT or BMAT.
 These are aptitude tests design specifically for medical students.
 Some law schools may also require its students to take the LNAT.
 For more information about these subject-specific aptitude tests, do read our article here which goes into more detail.

 In the UK, all university applications (including those submitted by international students like you) go through the Universities and Colleges Admissions Service, more commonly known as UCAS.

-In 2021, the University of Manchester ranked Top 10 in the UK for 21 subjects:
+In 2023, the University of Manchester ranked Top 10 in the UK for 25 subjects, including: